acbrandao/GoLang/benchmark/README.md

 This is a very simple benchmark of file processing and string manipulaiton in three common server-side languages.
 The benchmark is very simple but may be increased if there's any interest.
-First we read a 1MB text file, and captilize every work and display it to the console.
+First we read a 1MB text file, and captilize every work and display it to the console, and time the results of each acript.

+## Requirements

+  * Requires Go Lang installed on youir system.
+[How to Intall Go Lang](https://tecadmin.net/install-go-on-ubuntu/)
+  * Requires Python installed on your system .
+[Instlal Python](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-ubuntu-16-04)
+  * Requires NodeJS installed on your system.
+[Install NodeJS](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04)

 ## Installing